Rules of the dance school

 - Dancers who have selected period fees may cancel their registrations from the beginning of a new period by informing the school by email at least two weeks before the beginning of the period.
 This also applies for the beginning of the spring term.

 - If a cancellation is not made in time according to the above rules, fees must be paid in full.
+Not showing up in a class/course or failure to pay the invoice are not cancellations.
 No refunds are made for registrations cancelled during a term or a period.

 - Classes start if there are enough registrations for them.
 Classes can be cancelled or combined if the number of registrations decreases below the starting limit at the change of period or term.
 Registered participants will be informed of the starting, cancellation or combining of classes after the last registration or cancellation date.